Cast from "The Womanless Wedding," 1891

 - We'll work with you to determine the best way to deliver electronic records to us—whether by CD, flash drive, or digital dropbox.

 Step 2: Share the plan for archiving your group's records with your members and faculty advisor(s).
-We can help with advice on making the case for archiving your group's records.
+We can help make the case for archiving your group's records by arranging a visit to the University Archives—complete with a show-and-tell—for your group members.
 Make sure everyone is on board with the plan before you begin transferring your materials to us!

 Step 3: Pack up and transfer your materials to us!

 - Pick up archival boxes from us and pack up your non-electronic materials in them.